erikthalen/sweyn/docs/database.md

 # Database

-The framework provides a small API for handling **SQLite databases**, powered by the [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) library.
+The framework provides a small API for handling **SQLite databases**, powered by the [node:sqlite](https://nodejs.org/api/sqlite.html) library.
 It allows you to easily create and interact with SQLite databases directly in your server-side code.

-The **database instance (`db`)** returned by `createDatabase()` is an instance of the `Database` class from [better-sqlite3](https://github.com/WiseLibs/better-sqlite3).
-This gives you access to all the features and methods provided by `better-sqlite3` for querying and managing your SQLite database.
+The **database instance (`db`)** returned by `createDatabase()` is an instance of the `DatabaseSync` class from [node:sqlite](https://nodejs.org/api/sqlite.html).
+This gives you access to all the features and methods provided by `node:sqlite` for querying and managing your SQLite database.

 ## Creating and Managing Databases